NotDarkn/ultradocs/docs/speedrun-tech.md

 </tb>

 ::: note
-The height of the core when you shoot it is very lenient.
+The height the core needs to be when you shoot it is very lenient.
 :::

 ### Duck Boosting